Learning resources about First Nations, Inuit and Métis across Canada

 Resources for elementary and middle school teachers.

-A toolkit created by the Assembly of First Nations to help students and teachers understand important First Nations topics.
+A toolkit to help students and teachers understand various First Nations topics.

-Inuit Circumpolar | Activities for Kids
+Activities for Kids | Inuit Circumpolar

 Resources for kids and teachers about Métis culture.

-Videos resources for kids about Indigenous culture and history.
+Games, articles and videos for kids about Indigenous culture and history.

-MAJ – News for Kids (not available in English)
+MAJ – News for Kids | Radio-Canada (not available in English)

 Articles and videos for kids on current events and various topics about Indigenous Peoples.

-Moose Hide Campaign | Learning Platform for K-12
+Moose Hide Campaign Learning Platform for K-12

 A resource about Indigenous sport heroes that includes various educational activities, for students from kindergarten to Grade 12.